Skip to main content

-Add internal notes to conversations and discuss customer questions teammates before replying.
+Add internal notes to conversations and discuss customer questions with teammates before replying.

 Beth-Ann Sher avatar